duckietown/duckietown-lx/planning/README.md

 `notebooks` directory and open the first notebook.

 Follow the instructions on the notebook and work through the notebooks in sequence.

-### 💻 Testing in simulation

-To test in simulation, use the command

-    $ dts code workbench --sim

-There will be two URLs popping up to open in your browser: one is the direct view of the simulated environment.
-The other is VNC and only useful for some exercises, follow the instructions in the notebooks to see if you need to access VNC.

-This simulation test is just that, a test.
-Don't trust it fully.
-If you want a more accurate metric of performance, continue reading to the `Perform local evaluation` section below.

-### 🚙 Testing on a physical robot

-You can test your agent on the robot using the command,

-    dts code workbench --duckiebot YOUR_DUCKIEBOT

-This is the modality "everything runs on the robot".

-You can also test using

-    dts code workbench --duckiebot YOUR_DUCKIEBOT --local

-This is the modality "drivers running on the robot, agent runs on the laptop."

 ### 📽 Perform local evaluation